Glossary

 5-Layer Architecture

-The Sensor, Translator, Logic Engine, DNA, and Pattern Recognition pipeline that transforms raw signals into deterministic decisions.
+Five specialized layers - Sensor, Translator, Logic Engine, DNA, and Pattern Recognition - that transform raw signals into deterministic decisions.

 Explore the Full Platform